 We explored a Bangla Village in Uprea in the morning.
 Bangla is a Muslim farming village with sprawling fields of yellow mustard seed flowers and cabbage.
 Cows and goats roamed freely through the village and were greeted by children like pets.

-We interacted with a few villagers, and when we asked if we could take photos together, they were thrilled to be in them!
-The young children were excited and asked to see the photos we took, and we all had a few giggles together looking at the photos on our phones.
+We interacted with a few villagers, and when we asked if we could take photos together.
+They were thrilled to be in them!
+The young children were excited and asked to see the photos we took.
+We all had a few giggles together looking at the photos on our phones.

 Day 3: Relaxing Sea-day on the ship